sergey-selivanov/freemind-refined/README.md

 As of Feb 2021, original FreeMind is still useful and works good on latest Java.
 However it looks there is no active development.

+## Version

+This is FreeMind 1.0.1.
+Latest 1.1.0 beta versions use modifiled mindmap file format but I want to keep compatibility with existing mindmap files.

 ## Goals

 - Create native self-sufficient installers including latest JRE (jpackage)